 Introduction

-spmodel is an package used to fit, summarize, and predict for a variety of spatial statistical models.
+spmodel is an R package used to fit, summarize, and predict for a variety of spatial statistical models.
 The vignette provides an estimating marginal means (i.e., least-squares means) of spmodel objects using the emmeans.
 R package (Lenth 2024).
 Before proceeding, we load spmodel and emmeans by running

 If using spmodel in a formal publication or report, please cite it.
 Citing spmodel lets us devote more resources to the package in the future.
 We view the spmodel citation by running